wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __note.svgTownDistance__ : the maximum distance between the center of the SVG icon and a point with the tag place = town in OSM for this tag to be used in the address of the icon
 - __note.svgTimeOut__ : the duration of the timeout sent with the request to create the SVG icon

 - __note.maxManeuversNotes__: the maximum number of notes that can be created with the command "Create a note for each route maneuver".
-- __noteDialog.toggleIconDimension__: when this value is true, the dimension controls of the icon are always visible
+- __noteDialog.toggleIconDimension__: when this value is false, the dimension controls of the icon are always visible
-- __noteDialog.toggleIconTextArea__: when this value is true, the icon edit area is always visible
+- __noteDialog.toggleIconTextArea__: when this value is false, the icon edit area is always visible
-- __noteDialog.toggleTooltip__: when this value is true, the tooltip edit area is always visible
+- __noteDialog.toggleTooltip__: when this value is false, the tooltip edit area is always visible
-- __noteDialog.togglePopupContent__: when this value is true, the text edit area is always visible
+- __noteDialog.togglePopupContent__: when this value is false, the text edit area is always visible
-- __noteDialog.toggleAddress__: when this value is true, the address edit area is always visible
+- __noteDialog.toggleAddress__: when this value is false, the address edit area is always visible
-- __noteDialog.toggleLink__: when this value is true, the link edit area is always visible
+- __noteDialog.toggleLink__: when this value is false, the link edit area is always visible
-- __noteDialog.togglePhone__: when this value is true, the phone edit area is always visible
+- __noteDialog.togglePhone__: when this value is v, the phone edit area is always visible
 - __noteDialog.iconAreaHeight__: the number of lines in the icon edit area
 - __noteDialog.popupAreaHeigth__: the number of lines in the text edit area